Japan's scandal-hit Olympus to launch new medical devices

-TOKYO (Reuters) - Japan’s Olympus Corp will unveil new endoscopes on Wednesday, its first major product launch since an accounting fraud erupted last year and threatened the 92-year-old firm’s survival.
+TOKYO, March 20 (Reuters) - Japan’s Olympus Corp will unveil new endoscopes on Wednesday, its first major product launch since an accounting fraud erupted last year and threatened the 92-year-old fi r m’s survival.

 The medical equipment maker has withstood one of Japan’s worst corporate scandals partly because of its profitable endoscope business, which accounts for the bulk of its earnings.